SciRooPlot/SciRooPlot/README.md

 Rationale
 ---------
-This piece of software is my humble attempt to simplify plotting of ROOT data by adding a level of abstraction on top of the mighty [ROOT data analysis framework](https://github.com/root-project/root).
+This piece of software is ment to simplify plotting of ROOT data by adding a level of abstraction on top of the mighty [ROOT data analysis framework](https://github.com/root-project/root).
 If you have already worked with ROOT, you probably ask yourself:
 > We already have ROOT and it is perfectly fine as it is.
 I have learned to master it over the years and all my macros work just fine.
 Why do I need this additional Plotting Framework?
 Why should I learn to use yet another library interface?